-New clients, please email firstname.lastname@example.org to request a remote appointment with an STLCC counselor.
+If you are not sure whether counseling can help, make an appointment for an initial consultation to learn more.
+There’s no obligation to continue after the first appointment.
+Email firstname.lastname@example.org or call 314-539-5151 to request an appointment with an STLCC counselor.
 In your email, please include your full name, student ID number, your my.stlcc.edu email address, a preferred phone number, and the main campus location you attend.

 Wellness means more than simply physical health.
 But all too often, life forces us to put our own mental health on the back burner.
 Our counseling services give you the opportunity to slow down and focus on your mental health, all with the help of our trained counselors.

-Needing help is normal.
-Asking for help is brave.
+Needing help is normal, and asking for help is brave.
 We know it may be hard to ask, but if you do, you’ll be met with a team of counselors who can help you through personal issues that may be getting in the way of college success, including:

 - Stress and anxiety

 If you would like to review self-help information, visit this Guide to College Student Mental Health.

 If you are facing an immediate mental health crisis, or are worried about the health of a friend, call the crisis line immediately 314-469-6644 or 800-811-4760.

 You can also text LIFELINE–Crisis TEXT Line: text TALK to 741-741.